nhindman/likes_me/README.md

 #LIKES ME

-##Finds your best facebook photos!
+##Find your best facebook photos!

 * Best photos selected based on
   * number of likes
     * 1 min
   * number of other people in the photo
     * 4 max
-* Photos can be sort by
+* Photos can be sorted by
   * total likes
   * likes by females only
   * likes by males only
-* Photos can be export to dating websites - not implemented yet
+* Photos can be exported to dating websites - not implemented yet
   * OKCupid
   * tinder

-##Visit at
+##Visit
 HEROKU: http://likes-me.herokuapp.com

 ##Screenshots